nuxt/image/docs/content/en/nuxt-picture.md

 - When you use modern formats like `webp` in the component, a fallback image with `jpeg` format will be generated and used as a fallback image for old browsers.

-- In `sets` prop you can define different formats for each set.
+- In `sizes` prop you can define different formats for each set.
 Defining different formats will help to improve browser compatibity.
   - If format does not present in a set it means that the set uses `format` props.
   - If format does not present in a set and `format` props is missing then image format will not change.